MicrosoftDocs/azure-docs-powershell/Az/Az.VMware/New-AzVMwareScriptStringExecutionParameterObject.md

 # New-AzVMwareScriptStringExecutionParameterObject

 ## SYNOPSIS
-Create a in-memory object for ScriptStringExecutionParameter
+Create an in-memory object for ScriptStringExecutionParameter.

 ## SYNTAX